alantgeo/vicmap2osm/README.md

 Vicmap Address data © State of Victoria (Department of Environment, Land, Water and Planning), CC BY 4.0, with an [OSMF LWG CC waiver](https://wiki.openstreetmap.org/wiki/File:Vicmap_CCBYPermission_OSM_Final_Jan2018_Ltr.pdf).

+This import proposal has been supported by the National Heavy Vehicle Regulator (NHVR).

 ## GitLab CI/CD

 We use GitLab CI/CD to automate data processing.